In the Fall of 2018, Cleve Oines seasoned 4 steaks with salt and freshly ground black pepper.

 7. Sustainability: Aluminum is the most abundant metal on planet Earth, is 100% recyclable and can be recycled indefinitely.

-Back the Pepper Cannon project on Kickstarter and save up to $50 NOW
+Back the Pepper Cannon project on Indiegogo and save $40 NOW